Huawei gearing up to take on Cisco on its home turf

-(Reuters) - Huawei’s head of research and development in North America said his company is more than ready to take on larger rival Cisco Systems but noted it will take some patience -- and time.
+(Reuters) - Huawei’s head of North America, John Roese, said his company is more than ready to take on larger rival Cisco Systems but noted it will take some patience -- and time.

-For a decade, China-based Huawei with U.S. headquarters in Plano, Texas, has been selling infrastructure to U.S. telecom operators.
+For a decade, China-based Huawei with U.S. headquarters in Santa Clara, Calif. has been selling infrastructure to U.S. telecom operators.
 It sells routers and switches that move data through networks and devices such as modems and smartphones, but now it aims to provide equipment to large businesses, a market dominated by Cisco Systems.

 Huawei in September of last year launched its enterprise unit and aims to generate $15 billion worldwide in revenue by 2015.
-This year it sees deals totaling more than $7 billion worldwide and expects to invest $4.5 billion in research and development.
+This year it expects its deals to total more than $7 billion worldwide.

 The enterprise unit provides equipment such as hubs, routers and switches that run networks transferring data across corporations.